-5 A student who meets the criteria published in the Standard Qualification Regulations in Part 9 of the General Academic Regulations may be awarded this degree with Distinction or Merit and 45 points ACCT960, ACCT995
+5 A student who meets the criteria published in the Standard Qualification Regulations in Part 9 of the General Academic Regulations may be awarded this degree with Distinction or Merit

+135 points and 45 points

-135 points ACCT860-863, ACCT865-867, ACCT869, ECON863
+ACCT860-863, ACCT865-867, ACCT869, ECON863 ACCT960, ACCT995

-Master of Professional Accounting Table Code Title Points Prerequisites ACCT860 Financial Accounting 15 ACCT863 ACCT861 Management Accounting for Business 15 ACCT862 Taxation in New Zealand 15 ACCT869 ACCT863 Accounting Information Systems 15 ACCT864 Auditing ^a 15 ACCT860 ACCT865 Advanced Financial Accounting 15 ACCT860 ACCT866 Strategic Management Accounting 15 ACCT861 ACCT867 Finance for Accountants 15 ACCT869 Accounting Regulations and Business Law 15 Restriction: LAWS860, LAWS861 ACCT960 Auditing 15 ACCT860, ACCT861 Restriction: ACCT864 ACCT995 Applied Professional Accounting Project 30 120 points with a grade average of B- or above from programme of study.
-ACCT996 Applied Professional Accounting Project ^a 45 180 points with a grade average of B- or better from programme of study.
-ECON861 Economics for Business ^a 15 ECON862 Statistics for Business ^a 15 ECON863 Economics and Quantitative Methods 15 Restriction: ECON861, ECON862 MGMT861 Managing Organisations and People ^a 15 a.
+Master of Master of Professional Accounting Table Code Title Points Prerequisites ACCT860 Financial Accounting 15 ACCT863 ACCT861 Management Accounting for Business 15 ACCT862 Taxation in New Zealand 15 ACCT869 ACCT863 Accounting Information Systems 15 ACCT864 Auditing ^a 15 ACCT860 ACCT865 Advanced Financial Accounting 15 ACCT860 ACCT866 Strategic Management Accounting 15 ACCT861 ACCT867 Finance for Accountants 15 ACCT869 Accounting Regulations and Business Law 15 Restriction: LAWS860, LAWS861 ACCT960 Auditing 15 ACCT860, ACCT861 Restriction: ACCT864 ACCT995 Applied Professional Accounting Project 30 120 points with a grade average of B- or above from programme of study.
+ACCT996 Applied Professional Accounting Project 45 180 points with a grade average of B- or better from programme of study.
+ECON863 Economics and Quantitative Methods 15 Restriction: ECON861, ECON862 a.
 Only available to students who enrolled prior to 2022.